AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    Adobe Analytics uses cross-account authentication to upload files from Adobe Analytics to the specified location in your Amazon S3 instance.

-   To configure an Amazon S3 bucket as the destination for a data feed:
+   **Configure an Amazon S3 bucket as the destination for a data feed**

    1. Begin creating a data feed as described in [Create a data feed](#create-a-data-feed).